Brick at its best is a Retro Metro Column. The rest of the time, Brick is a wordy blog. Brick in recent years includes a recipe repository.

 Retro Metro refers to the tradition of print papers having one or more commentators prominent on a local news page — not the editorial page — several times a week.

 Brick is independent, not affiliated with any commercial publication or other entity.
-Alas, the author sometimes is.
+Alas, the author is, some 40 hours a week.
 Ben S. Pollock assumes readers of Brick can tell the difference.

 Note: This image of a brick wall used often in the website is provided courtesy of Acme Brick Co.
 This is not a random choice.
-Growing up in Fort Smith, Arkansas, acreage that included a clay quarry was on two sides of my house (situated on a cul de sac).
-It belonged to Acme Brick, and their kiln works was nearby.
+Growing up in Fort Smith, Arkansas, acreage that included a clay quarry was on two sides of my childhood home (situated on a cul de sac).
+It belonged to Acme Brick, and its kiln works was nearby.
 As a child, my friends and I explored that land; it included a horse pasture as well.
-The kiln has long closed, and I’m not sure about the quarry, but a retail brick store remains a block away
+Kiln production ended in 2018, and I’m not sure about the quarry, but a retail brick store remains a block away.